Professor-Seal/GP_Learning_Journal/README.md

 Had an error message appear relating to the packet manager.
 To rectify this issue I select the remove option for the JetBrains Rider Editor.
 This seems to have fixed the problem.
 I did this for all 4 prototype Unity files.
 <img width="1918" height="1008" alt="image" src="https://github.com/user-attachments/assets/f9c3fbb0-f65e-4be5-9d80-526eb5032cfe" />

+## 17/10/25
+I had a problem where the ground, walls and player where all the same colour and difficult to tell apart.
+To fix this I created a new material - with the help of a tutorial linked here: https://www.youtube.com/watch?v=vhZtjL4Buik - to change the colour of the player.